SurajCCtech/c-course-assignments/README.md

-# repo for learning git
+# Repo for Longest string assignment

-I am using this repo to learn git